SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Accessing ``logger.max`` without writing ``await`` fails because the properties of an actor are part of that actor's isolated local state.
+Swift guarantees that
-The language guarantee that only code inside an actor can access the actor's local state is known as :newTerm:`actor isolation*`
+only code inside an actor can access the actor's local state.
+This guarantee is known as :newTerm:`actor isolation`.

 ..
 OUTLINE -- design patterns for actors